vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

 ## The Vehicle - The Hyundai Ioniq 5!

-For this road trip, I was driving a 2023 Hyundai Ioniq 5 SEL AWD.
-The Ioniq 5 is a very capable but budget-friendly EV.
-Here's some quick facts on the Ioniq 5 it:
+For this road trip, I was driving a 2023 Hyundai Ioniq 5 SEL AWD, with a 77.4 kWh battery.

+The Ioniq 5 is a very capable but budget-friendly EV - here's some quick facts:

 - Starts at around $37,000 ($45,000 for the long-range version)
 - Charges 10% to 80% in about 20 minutes